Gulf of Alexandretta: Names

-In IX-XII centuries the gulf was known as the Armenian Gulf or the Armenian Bay (Հայկական ծոց).
+Between the 9th and 12th centuries, the gulf was known as the Armenian Gulf or the Armenian Bay (Հայկական ծոց).

 Geography

 The Gulf of Alexandretta forms the easternmost bay or inlet of the Mediterranean Sea.
 It lies beside the southern coast of Turkey, near its border with Syria.
 In antiquity, the adjacent Nur Mountains were usually thought to separate the regions of Cilicia and Syria, although Herodotus at one point places the division further south at Ras al-Bassit (the classical Posidium).